 What is a CityPets house call all about?

-When City Pets comes to your home, a veterinarian and a technician (veterinary nurse) arrive with all of the necessary equipment to perform a physical examination of your pet.
+When City Pets House Call Vets comes to your home, a veterinarian and a technician (veterinary nurse) arrive with all of the necessary equipment to perform a physical examination of your fuzzy friend.
 We like to think that anything that can be done in an examination room of a veterinary hospital can be done in the comfort of your own home.
 For example, a full physical examination, including taking blood, urine and fecal collection for laboratory analysis and vaccinations can all be done in your home or apartment.

 The City Pets veterinarian and technician (veterinary nurse) work together with you and your pet to make the experience as comfortable as possible.
 It is the technician’s job to hold your pet while the doctor performs the examination.
 Your job is to provide an accurate history about your pet's appetite, thirst, energy level, physical appearance and elimination habits.
 You should inform us if there are any changes in these areas.
 That information will help the doctors to know which specific tests on the blood, urine or feces should be performed.